gravitational/teleport/docs/4.0/ssh_gsuite.md

 ![Login with Gsuite](img/gsuite/gsuite-6-loginwithgsuite.png)

-The Web UI will now contain a new button: "Login with gsuite".
+The Web UI will now contain a new button: "Login with GSuite".
 The CLI is the same as before:

 ```bsh